-The Federated Cloud taskforce deploys a central Top-BDII that automatically pulls the information from the local LDAP servers of the resource providers.
+The EGI Federated Cloud Task deploys a central Top-BDII that automatically pulls the information from the local LDAP servers of the resource providers.
 This service can be used as a single entry point to query for all the resource centres supported by the test-bed, by users or other automatic tools.